About the festival

 Gerry Foley

 Gerry Foley is a regular chair at book festivals across the UK and Ireland.
-While most of his career was as a broadcast journalist in Westminster, Gerry has also worked in Dublin and Belfast.
-Known for his versatility, he’s more than happy to chat to authors across genres.
-Recent interviewees have included high profile novelists such as John Boyne, Rachel Joyce and Richard Ford, crime writers Mari Hannah, Luke Jennings and Alan Johnson as well as professors and sporting personalities.
+While most of his career was spent as a broadcast political correspondent at Westminster, he has also worked in Dublin and Belfast.
+In 2025 alone, he interviewed Lord Jonathan Sumption, Sir Tony Robinson, Tim Marshall, Kirsty Wark, Iain Dale and Lord Graham Brady.
+He also chatted to novelists John Boyle, Joanne Harris, BA Paris, Rachel Joyce and Richard Ford, amongst others.

 Sarah Montague

 Sarah is lead anchor on BBC Radio 4’s The World At One, after previously presenting the flagship Today Programme for 18 years.
-She also presents HARDtalk on BBC World Television.
-In more than 25 years at the BBC Sarah has fronted many of its television news programmes, from Newsnight to BBC Breakfast and the News Channel.
+She has also presents HARDtalk on BBC World Television for 25 years.
+In nearly three decades at the BBC Sarah has fronted many of its television news programmes, from Newsnight to BBC Breakfast and the News Channel.
 Sarah made the leap into journalism as a reporter and presenter at Channel Television in both Guernsey and Jersey before moving to the UK to join Reuters, Sky News, and then the BBC in 1997.

 Toby Lichtig